idolize/revenuecat-api/README.md

 - Automatically retrying failed requests (up to 3 times by default)
 - Managing per-endpoint rate limit states

+_Note that automatic rate limiting functionality is still in early development stages and may not be production ready_

 You can opt into automatic rate limiting if desired:

 ```typescript